 - 6 cups brandy

-- Add all the ingredients to a large jar (2 quart or bigger).
+- Add all the ingredients to a large jar (2 quarts or bigger).

-- Label jar with name of recipe and date batch is started.
+- Label jar with the name of recipe and date batch is started.

-- Shake jar vigorously and place in a temperature controlled area away from light.
+- Shake the jar vigorously and place in a temperature-controlled area away from light.